VHDL-LS/rust_hdl_vscode/README.md

 UNISIM.is_third_party = true
 ```

+### Non-project files
+By default, files that are not part of the project are added and analyzed as part of an anonymous library.
+You can disable this behaviour by changing the `vhdlls.nonProjectFiles` setting from `analyze` to `ignore`.

 ## Technology under the hood
 This extension is based on the [VHDL-LS](https://github.com/VHDL-LS/rust_hdl#vhdl-language-server) Language Server.
 Pre-compiled binaries for Linux and Windows are provided with the extension.